Tingling Tongue Causes

 Everyone encounter numbness or sharp needle like pain in their tongue at some point in their life.
 It seems weird and disappears on its own in a few days.

-Tongue Numbness occurs with the damage, irritation or compression in a nerve or a branch of nerves in our body.
+Tingling tongue is due to the numbness that occurs with the damage, irritation or compression in a nerve or a branch of nerves in our body.
 Our tongue is a muscular organ and it is mainly comprised of nerves, tissues, and blood vessels.
 When the nerves inside the tongue are agitated with a medical condition or activities like accidental biting, it causes numbness or tingling sensation.

 Keep in mind that if the tingling feel in the tongue exists for a prolonged period, it will be a sign of chronic disease in your body.
 Tingling tongue or numb tongue is associated with a myriad of atypical conditions & disorders that are discussed in this post.
 Keep reading to know more.

-1) Allergies
+1. Allergies

 When your tongue is exposed to food, drink, medicine or other compounds that your immune system detects as harmful, it will make your tongue swell, itch and tingle.

 Besides food and drink allergies, some people encounter tongue numbness with a condition called Oral Allergy Syndrome.
-People suffering from this condition encounter irritation in the mouth, burning sensation in lips, and tingling tongue when they take intake certain raw fruits or vegetables.
+People suffering from this condition encounter irritation in the mouth, burning sensation in lips, and tingling tongue when they take certain raw fruits or vegetables.

-2) Nerve Damage
+2. Nerve Damage

 Damaging the nerves inside your tongue will also result in tongue numbness or a tingling sensation.
 It is likely to happen after dental works or tongue piercing.

-• Piercing an ornamental ring to your tongue might hurt the nerves underneath the tongue if the piercing is done carelessly.
+Piercing an ornamental ring to your tongue might hurt the nerves underneath the tongue if the piercing is done carelessly.

-3) Raynaud’s Phenomenon
+3. Raynaud’s Phenomenon

 Typically, it affects the arteries and veins that carry blood to your fingers and toes.
 This ends in lowering the blood flow to those organs and leads to discoloration in the affected regions.